Last Updated on by

 - 2 tbsp tomato puree

-- 100 g fresh green beans or you could use carrots or any other crunchy veg
+- 3.5 ounces fresh green beans (100g) or you could use carrots or any other crunchy veg

 - handful of coriander

-Toss beef in flour, salt & pepper.
-Add oil to a large casserole, on a high heat, and fry beef in batches.
+- Toss beef in flour, salt & pepper.
+Add oil to a large casserole, on a high heat, and fry beef in batches for a couple of minutes until browned.
 Set aside.

-In the same casserole, add a splash more oil, turn heat to med-low, and add ginger, chilli and garlic - heat for two mins until fragrant.
+- In the same casserole, add a splash more oil, turn heat to med-low, and add ginger, chilli, cardamom, cumin and garlic - heat for two mins until fragrant.
 Add onions, leeks and peppers.
 Heat for 5 mins until soft, stirring occasionally.

-Once cooked, bring out of oven and stir in green beans and coriander.
+- Once cooked, bring out of oven and stir in green beans and coriander and let sit for 10 minutes before serving.